shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise3.md

 #### Task summary

-In this task, you used Azure Migrate to create Azure VM using the settings you have configured, and the data replicated from the Hyper-V machine.
-This migrated your on-premises VM to Azure.
+In this exercise, you reviewed the registered Hyper-V host, LabVM, with the Migration and Modernization Service, using Azure Site Recovery for migration.
+The Azure Site Recovery Provider was previously deployed on the Hyper-V host.
+You configured and enabled replication of the on-premises virtual machine to the Azure Migrate Server Migration service, adjusting settings for each replicated VM to use static private IP addresses matching their on-premises counterparts.
+Finally, you migrated the Red Hat virtual machine to Azure, ensuring a seamless transition to the cloud.

 Click on **Next** from the lower right corner to move on to the next page.